Post-Traumatic Stress Disorder (PTSD)

 Also, clinically significant distress or impairment in social, occupational, or other important areas of functioning not attributed to the direct physiological effects of medication, drugs, or alcohol or another medical condition, such as traumatic brain injury.

-If these symptoms persist over months or years or cause you to drop into deep depression or anxiety, it is possible you have developed PTSD.
-You can take a self-screening test to help you find out if your feelings and behaviors may be related to PTSD, but keep in mind that only a trained provider can diagnose PTSD.
+If these symptoms persist over months or years or cause you to drop into deep depression or anxiety, it is possible you have developed PTSD and we recomment reaching out to your primary care physician or seeking a mental health professional.
 Explore ADAA's Find Your Therapist directory.

 Learn more about PTSD: